Urinary Incontinence: Diagnosis

 Urge Urinary Incontinence

-Urge incontinence is often described by patients as needing to go even if they just went.
+Urge Urinary Incontinence is often described by patients as needing to go even if they just went.
 Some common symptoms include urinating more than 8 times a day or a strong and sudden desire to urinate.

 Depending on the severity, Urinary Incontinence can be treated several ways.
 Before you go below the belt, talk with your doctor to determine which treatment is right for you.